Terrell County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, have your case number ready.
+• Reference Your Booking Number: When you call, have your booking number ready.
 This will help them locate your vehicle quickly.
-If you don't have your case number, provide your name, date of birth, and the date and time of your arrest.
+If you don't have your booking number, provide your name, date of birth, and the date and time of your arrest.

 What You Need to Retrieve Your Vehicle